tnevolin/mm6-skill-emphasis-mod/Readme.md

 |Power Cure|10|4|
 |Prismatic Light|10|1-10|

-## Hour Of Power problem
+## Bless, Heroism, Hour Of Power problem

-This spell is insanely overpowered.
-While master level 10 Bless/Heroism grant only +15 attack/damage master level 10 Hour Of Power grants +45 of each.
+Bless and Heroism grant relatively small bonus of +15 even at master level 10.
+Whereas, Hour Of Power is insanely overpowered granting +45 of both attack and damage at master level 10.
 This is an enourmous advantage that renders basic self magic spells utterly useless.
-The only fix to that I found is to increase skill multiplier for them same way as protection spells do.
+The only fix to that I found is to increase skill multiplier for basic self spells based on mastery.